Chester and Lester

-Chester & Lester is a collaborative album by guitarists Chet Atkins and Les Paul released in 1976.
+Chester & Lester is a collaborative album by guitarists Chet Atkins and Les Paul released by RCA Records in 1976.

-It was recorded in the mid-1970s when Atkins was in his fifties and Paul in his sixties.
+The album was recorded in the mid-1970s when Atkins was in his fifties and Paul in his sixties.
 Atkins coaxed Paul out of his decade-long retirement for this recording.
-The liner notes state there is very little overdubbing and the majority of the album was live in the studio.
+The liner notes state there is little overdubbing and the majority of the album was live in the studio.

 Chester & Lester peaked at No. 11 on Billboard's Country album chart and No. 172 on the Pop album chart.
 It peaked at No. 27 on the Country chart again in 1978.
 At the Grammy Awards of 1976, Chester & Lester won the Grammy Award for Best Country Instrumental Performance.